Jean-Jacques Pignard

 Jean-Jacques Pignard (born April 1947 in Villefranche-sur-Saône, Rhône) is a French politician and a member of the Senate of France.
 He represents the Rhône department and is a member of the New Centre.
 He replaces Michel Mercier, who resigned his Senate seat to join cabinet.
 He was previously mayor of Villefranche.

+On July 24, 2009, he became Senator for the Rhône, replacing Michel Mercier who was appointed to the government.
+He is a member of the Union Centrist group.
+On June 16, 2012, he resigned from the Senate following Michel Mercier's end of ministerial duties, when he returned to the High Assembly.

+He returned to the Senate on April 23, 2014, following Michel Mercier's resignation.
+His term of office ends on the following September 30, following the senatorial elections in which he did not stand for re-election.